Dr Michael Rizq, Peterhouse

 I studied English and French at St John’s College, Oxford, then went to Trinity College, Cambridge, for an MPhil and a PhD in English.
 I'm now a Research Fellow at Peterhouse.
 My work focuses on relationship between poetry and forms of knowledge, especially in the field of philosophy, from the Romantics to the present day.
 How do poets ‘think’ with and through their writing?
 What kind of ethical and epistemic claims arise in the distinctive form of verse?

-I'm currently working on a monograph, provisionally entitled Trembling, Thinking, based on my PhD thesis.
+I'm currently completing a monograph, provisionally entitled Trembling, Thinking, based on my PhD thesis.
 It focuses on four Anglophone poets – Emily Dickinson, Gerard Manley Hopkins, T.S.
 Eliot, and Geoffrey Hill – who were especially interested in the vexed question of the moral and spiritual ‘value’ of poetry, and explored this through the medium of verse itself.
 Drawing on a wide range of their influences, from Samuel Taylor Coleridge to Gillian Rose, I explore how their work complicates traditional moralistic or doctrinal arguments, as well as blind ‘defences’ of poetry per se.
 What their poetics can show us, I argue, is a more sophisticated mode of moral thinking grounded in the weird operations of sounds, words, lines, and stanzas: one full of uncertainty, slipperiness, and self-critique.

 At Cambridge, I've taught widely a range of papers (‘1660–1870’, ‘1830–1945’, ‘1847–72’, ‘Lyric’, 'History and Theory of Literary Criticism', ‘The Ethical Imagination’, and ‘Practical Criticism and Critical Practice’), and supervised dissertations on nineteenth- and twentieth-century literature.
 I'm always keen to hear from students or academics interested in modern poetry, philosophical poetics, the connections between literature and ethics, or most other things.